Enamel hypocalcification: Environmental factors

 Environmental factors during early childhood like fever, severe illness and trauma during critical stages of enamel development can disrupt enamel formation leading to hypomineralization.
 Illnesses like pneumonia and measles can disrupt mineralization of the enamel and result in demarcated opacities and post-eruptive breakdown.
 Additionally, maternal health during pregnancy like malnutrition and infections can also affect enamel formation in the developing fetus leading to a generalized hypomineralization.
-It is therefore, a recommendation that maternal health need to be ensured at any stage during the pregnancy as well as the prevention of early childhood illnesses as one of the environmental factors contributing to enamel hypocalcification and hypomineralization.
+It is recommended that maternal health needs to be ensured at any stage during the pregnancy as well as the prevention of early childhood illnesses as one of the environmental factors contributing to enamel hypocalcification and hypomineralization.

 Chemical exposure

-Enamel defects can be as a result of excessive exposure to certain chemicals like fluoride (dental fluorosis) due to ingestion of high levels of fluoride during tooth development in children with manifestations like diffuse opacities (the tooth having a chalky white appearance).
-In as much as mild fluorosis is an aesthetic concern, severe cases of fluorosis result in pitted enamel that vulnerably undergo staining.
-Nonetheless, exposure to chemicals from other sources like certain medications and environmental pollutants can also affect enamel formation though less common than fluoride-related defects.
+Enamel defects can be a result of excessive exposure to certain chemicals like fluoride (dental fluorosis) due to ingestion of high levels of fluoride during tooth development in children with manifestations like diffuse opacities (the tooth having a chalky white appearance).
+As much as mild fluorosis is an aesthetic concern, severe cases of fluorosis result in pitted enamel that undergo staining.
+Exposure to chemicals from other sources like certain medications and environmental pollutants can also affect enamel formation, though it's less common than fluoride-related defects.
 It is important to take note of the toothpaste that children use for dental washing as well as the type of treatment that drinking water undergo to prevent the defect associated with fluoride exposure.
-Nevertheless, the mitigation of the aesthetic and functional challenges associated with the various enamel defects require early diagnosis and preventive care as it ensure better oral health outcomes.
+The mitigation of the aesthetic and functional challenges associated with the various enamel defects require early diagnosis and preventive care as it ensure better oral health outcomes.